Learning to Interpret Weight Differences in Language Models

 \subsection{How does introspection work mechanistically?}

 Another interesting direction for future research is to understand the internal mechanisms of LLMs that enable \ditadapter{}s to function.
 A better understanding of these mechanisms could inspire improved versions or alternatives to \Dit{} (e.g. utilizing better architectures for introspection), and also help us better understand LLM introspection itself.
 We present preliminary visualizations and analysis of weight diffs and \ditadapter{}s in \Cref{app:more-mechinterp-plots}.

-As a first step in this direction, in \Cref{fig:mechinterp-teaser} we visualize the weights of a \ditadapter{} and some weight diffs the \ditadapter{} is able to successfully interpret.
-We see that the visualized \ditadapter{} is able to interpret weight diffs with varied structures.
-Moreover, both the weight diffs and the \ditadapter{} seem to be more active in the latter half of the network.